 The case of multiple cats: A whodunnit

 If you only have one cat, it's obvious who's misbehaving.
-But what if you have more than one?
+But what if you have more?
 You need to do some detective work.

-It's a process of elimination, which means you will isolate one cat at a time to see if the inappropriate behavior stops while he's in isolation.
-This method isn’t foolproof, however, because if the culprit's behavior is stress-induced (see below), it may not occur if isolating him has removed him from the source of stress.
+It's a process of elimination, which means you will need to isolate one cat at a time to see if the inappropriate behavior stops while he's in isolation.
+This method isn’t foolproof, however, because if the culprit's behavior is stress-induced (see below), it may not occur if keeping him away from the other cats also keeps him away from the stress!

-Another method is adding fluorescent dye to the cats' food (one cat at a time).
-The dye will glow in the cat's urine when a black light is held over it.
-You have your culprit.
+For more puzzling cases, a veterinarian can advise you on adding a safe fluorescent dye to the cats' food (one cat at a time).
+The dye will glow in the cat's urine when a black light is held over it, and you'll have your culprit.

-Now that we know who it is, what do we do about it?
+Now that you know who it is, what do you do about it?